German rearmament: Open rearmament

 The Spanish Civil War (1936–1939) provided an ideal testing ground for the proficiency of the new weapons produced by the German factories during the rearmament years.
 Many aeronautical bombing techniques (i.e. dive bombing) were tested by the Condor Legion German expeditionary forces against the Republican Government on Spanish soil with the permission of Generalíssimo Francisco Franco.
 Hitler insisted, however, that his long-term designs were peaceful, a strategy labelled as Blumenkrieg ("Flower War").
 Rearmament in the 1930s saw the development of different theories of how to prepare the German economy for total war.
 The first amongst these was 'defence in depth' which was put forward by Georg Thomas.
 He suggested that the German economy needed to achieve autarky (or self-sufficiency), and one of the main proponents behind this was I.G.
 Farben.
 Hitler never put his full support behind autarky and aimed for the development of 'defence in breadth' which espoused the development of the armed forces in all areas and was not concerned with preparing the German war economy.

-The rearmament program quickly increased the size of the German officer corps, and organizing the growing army would be their primary task until the beginning of World War II on 1 September 1939.
+The rearmament program quickly increased the size of the German officer corps, and organising the growing army would be their primary task until the beginning of World War II on 1 September 1939.
 Count Johann von Kielmansegg (1906–2006) later said that the very involved process of outfitting 36 divisions kept him and his colleagues from reflecting on larger issues.

 In any event, Hitler could boast on 26 September 1938 in the Berlin Sportpalast that after giving orders to rearm the Wehrmacht he could "openly admit: we rearmed to an extent the like of which the world has not yet seen".